The-Frederickson-Lab/undergrad-research/README.md

 or fall-winter cycles, respectively.

-In our lab, work-study students do not undertake their own research project.
+In our lab, work-study students do not undertake their own research projects.
 Instead, they support other researchers in the lab by doing a range of essential tasks such as autoclaving, washing glassware or plant pots or the like, making media, taking care of live organisms (mainly plants, sometimes insects or microbes), cleaning out and organizing lab